 Fortunately, there is a workaround that allows you to add Bluetooth connectivity to your device.

 How to find out if your computer has Bluetooth

 Before we do anything, let’s just double check that your computer doesn’t already have the ability to connect via Bluetooth.
-We’ve got an article telling you how to just that which you can find here.

 How to add Bluetooth to your computer